 - illnesses or diseases made worse by work

-- injuries suffered when traveling for work purposes
+- injuries suffered when travelling for work purposes

 - injuries suffered while receiving treatment for a separate work injury